 A trip to Southern Madagascar is “classic” Madagascar travel, abounding in scenery, culture, and wildlife worthy of any National Geographic spread.
 It’s no wonder, then, that this is Madagascar’s most visited region and a feather in the country’s ever-growing tourism cap.
+If you’d like to experience a Madagascar safari holiday, learn more about Southern Madagascar travel below.

 Just south of the central capital of Antananarivo, the unassuming yet pretty, fresh mountain air town of Ambositra is widely considered to be the hotbed of Madgascar’s wood carving industry, as evident from its ornately carved balconies and marquetry souvenirs.
 It also just so happens to neighbor one of the most important mammal sites in the country, Ranomafana National Park.
 Located on the edge of the High Plateau, the steep slopes and mid-altitude rainforests of Ranomafana only came to the world’s attention in 1986 with the discovery of the beautiful Golden Bamboo Lemur.
 Five years later, Madagascar’s fourth largest park was born and now plays host to 12 species of lemur, 100 species of birds, and countless reptiles, butterflies, insects, and vegetation varieties, all endemic to the island.